noma-protocol/docs/docs/concepts/architecture.md

 ## Security Architecture

-Security is foundational to the Oikos Protocol:
+Security is foundational to the Noma Protocol:

 - **Formal Verification**: Core contracts are formally verified for correctness
 - **Rigorous Testing**: Comprehensive testing across all components